 The MS in Global Health has steadily grown since its launch in 2021.
-There is already existing faculty and coursework to support the proposed area of concentration since it already exists as a standalone PBC.
-The UMB Graduate School has the capacity to offer the proposed degree program within existing resources and to ensure continued funding to support the program into the foreseeable future even if enrollment should not meet our expectations, which we do not anticipate.
+There is already existing faculty and coursework to support the proposed areas of concentration since it already exists as a standalone PBC.
+The UMB Graduate School has the capacity to offer the proposed degree program within existing resources and to ensure continued funding